riyaharia/CODE-NOTES/README.md

-# This is my personal learning journal while mastering
+# This is my personal learning journal